hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/41__shrImallalitAlAlitaH.md

 > Namaste
 > You are saying Jnana alone is sufficient for escaping birth and death.

-​
 Yes.
 This is true.
 Don't you accept that GYAna destrys aGYAna which is cause of birth-death-cycle?
 If GYAna destroys cause of saMsAra, what else is needed to destroy saMsAra.
 I already made clear that vAsanA-s are not cause of saMsAra on their own.
-​

 > But
 > how can any person know he has got Jnana if he has not conquered himself.
 >

-​What does 'conquered himself' mean​
+What does 'conquered himself' mean

-​?
+?
 If 'Killed himslef '?
 This is not useful for GYAna and moxa.

 If 'Conquered mind' ?
-Then, up to what level.​
+Then, up to what level.

 If to utmost level, then what is it ?